 At Green Elementary School, we are committed to providing a safe, happy, and orderly environment that maximizes learning for all students.
-We want to ensure that every human being is valued and individual rights are respected.
+We want to ensure that every student and teacher is valued and individual rights are respected.
 Students and staff will create a structured environment that is positive, productive, and supportive.
-Working norms include high expectations and high success.

 Severe misbehavior will result in immediate referral to the office.

-Every Thursday, students will take home a folder containing their work from the previous week, their Summary Card, the school newsletter, and any other information that needs to go home.
+Every Thursday, students will take home a folder containing their work from the previous week and any flyers or information that needs to go home.
 Parents should review the items contained in the folder.
 Student's work may be kept by the parent.
-The Summary Card and other papers asking for parent signature should be returned the next day.

 The staff at Green believes that homework should be an integral part of a student's total learning experience.
 To derive the greatest benefit from school learning experiences, students must at times finish related study and follow-up work at home.

 The teacher will give careful consideration when assigning homework.
 Homework will have a logical purpose and will never be given as punishment.
 Consideration will be given to the amount of time it will take to complete the homework.

 The approximate amount of time for homework will be based on the grade level times ten.
 For example, third grade would have 3 X 10, or thirty minutes of homework per day.
 If, on avarage, your student is spending more time than necessary on homework, please schedule a conference with the teacher.
-All students are unique and work at different speeds.

-Please notify the nurse if your child has special health concerns like asthma or allergies.
+Please notify the nurse if your child has special health concerns such as asthma or allergies.

 We request that students not attend school if he/she has had a temperature of 100 or higher or has vomited within the last 24 hours.